Quick Answer 🔍How many people use Android phones in 2023?

 These fun facts were gathered through a survey reported in the New York Post and represents its respondents.

-We have tried to provide accurate and the most recent and available information about how many people use Android phones in 2023 to our readers.
+We have tried to provide accurate and the most recent and available information about how many Android users are there in 2023 to our readers.

 We hope this has been interesting and helped you in some way.